What is dual language immersion?

 We are implementing the early-total-one-way model of dual language immersion where students receive 100% of their daily academic instruction in Spanish.
 Beginning in third grade, students will receive some direct English instruction, adding more each year.
 From middle school through high school, the goal with be for students to receive around half of their instruction in each language.

-We currently offer (for 2018-2019) Spanish immersion for grades K-1.
+We currently offer Spanish immersion for grades K-2.
 We plan on growing our program as the students advance to the next grade each year.
-So the 2019-2020 school will offer 1st and 2nd grade for our existing students and K (or possibly K & 1st) for new students.

 Won’t my native English speaking child fall behind compared to his/her peers?